Trunks20/webserver/README.md

 # HTTP Web Server
 This project is an exercise proposed by the Network Department of the FIC (Faculty of Computer Science of the UDC, A Coruña) and consists of creating an HTTP/1.0 web server.
 This server supports the GET and HEAD methods, .txt, .png, .jpg, .html files (among others similar) and some basic HTTP errors.
 A configuration file is provided to specify some basic properties as: port to listen, resources directory or default file.
 Two log files are provided too, where successful or failure responses from the server are recorded.

 The server has been only tested in Linux Mint 19.2.
-If any problem happens, try to run with sudo or contact via email: anxomm@gmail.com.
+If any problem happens, try to run with sudo.

 ## Configurating the server
 The configuration of the server is done by a file called 'config.properties' inside the root folder.
 The configuration file has the next fields: